Nonlinear breathers with crystalline symmetries: Discrete breathers and their linear stability

 \subsection{Crystalline nonlinear Schrödinger equation}

 As a generalization of the DNLSE, we study discrete tight-binding models with cubic nonlinearity.
 These are described by an evolution equation for complex fields $\Phi_a(t) \in \mathbb{C}$,

 where the composite index $a=(\bs{R},\alpha)$ runs over unit cells at lattice position $\bs{R}$ and their internal degrees of freedom $\alpha$, $h_{ab}$ is a translationally invariant and spatially local hopping matrix with an associated band structure, and $g \in \mathbb{R}$ is the nonlinearity strength.
 We will assume that $g \neq 0$.
-Physically speaking, the field $\Phi$ can be interpreted as the electromagnetic field in a photonic crystal or as the mean-field wavefunction of a Bose-Einstein condensate.
+Physically speaking, the field $\Phi$ can be interpreted as the electric field in periodic arrays of photonic waveguides or as the mean-field wavefunction of a Bose-Einstein condensate.
+Several recent experiments have realized effective classical dynamics described by Eq.~\eqref{eq:nonlinear_tightbinding} in arrays of photonic waveguides with Kerr nonlinearity, and thereby experimentally demonstrated the existence of breathers and their topological transport across closed adiabatic cycles~\cite{jurgensen2021, jurgensen2022quantized} for suitable choices of hopping matrices $h_{ab}$.

 Eq. \eqref{eq:nonlinear_tightbinding} can be written in Hamiltonian form as~\cite{faddeev2007hamiltonian}

 where the Hamiltonian is given by

 Note that $H$ is only real if $h$ is Hermitian, $h = h^\dagger$, in which case the model has a global $U(1)$ symmetry $\Phi_a \rightarrow e^{i \theta} \Phi_a$ \mbox{($\theta \in \mathbb{R}$)} associated with number conservation